scala/docs.scala-lang/_sips/minutes/2019-06-08-sip-minutes.md

 Olivier: Are they necessary?
   * Yes's and No's
-  * Seb: in Scala.js I could use the
+  * Seb: in Scala.js I could use them
   * Seth: should we ask the community?
   * Miles: no, because you'll always find someone that says yes

 Decision: Find use cases and test performance

 Seth: Defer to 3.1+?

-  (Someone): Yes, it doesn't need to be in 3.0 (Someone): Maybe it's superseded by @compileTimeOnly, that's already in 2.13?
+(Someone): Yes, it doesn't need to be in 3.0

+(Someone): Maybe it's superseded by @compileTimeOnly, that's already in 2.13?

 (A few): Should we delete the code or put it under a flag?

-  Guillaume: If we don't delete it it'll be in TASTY forever Decision (I think): delete the code, strive to make @compileTimeOnly its replacement
+Guillaume: If we don't delete it it'll be in TASTY forever

+Decision: delete the code, strive to make @compileTimeOnly its replacement

 ### Runtime reflection